crythoughts/crythoughts/README.md

 #### Other

-- [OpenVK](https://github.com/openvk/openvk) - music, documents, frontend for IM, I don't remember all of them bc got used to them.
+- [OpenVK](https://github.com/openvk/openvk) - music, documents, frontend for IM.
 These features are not so good, but as I gathered from the feedback, they are at least usable.

+### Links

+- Telegram: makar0nny, Discord: makar0nny_